 I had this salad as a starter in a Moroccan restaurant in Paris and I have made it ever since.
 It’s divine and reminds me of that restaurant I think was called the Star.
 I went there twice with my boyfriend with a ten year gap between visits and when we told them that we loved it there and had come back ten years later they were very blasé and not interested, however the food was fantastic still.
 This salad is great as a dessert too.
 It’s perfumey with orange flower water so you feel transported to an exotic place in Morocco, at least I do, and it’s pretty healthy.
 So give it a try….

-1 teaspoon of orange flower water
+carrot salad with orange flower water

 Yes I am obsessed with carrots.
 Here’s another carrot salad recipe, just in case you are also a carrot person.
 Fragrant, fresh and delicious, this salad will transport you straight to Marrakesh